 Ingredients and substitutions

-- Ground turkey is my go-to for tacos.
-You can substitute ground chicken, ground beef, or chorizo.
+- Ground turkey is my go-to for tacos, but you can substitute ground chicken, ground beef, or chorizo.

-- Spices - Turn to your pantry for these staples - chili powder, cumin, garlic and onion powder, oregano and S&P. You can adjust the amount of these spices based on personal taste.
+- Spices - Turn to your pantry for these staples - chili powder, cumin, garlic powder, onion powder, oregano, and S&P. You can adjust the amount of these spices based on personal taste.

 - Rice - Both white and brown rice can be used.
+I prefer Jasmine rice.
 You can also use leftover cooked rice.

-- Cheese - I prefer Colby, but Pepper Jack and Monterey Jack are also great options.
+- Cheese - I love using Colby, but Pepper Jack and Monterey Jack are also great options.

 Step-by-step instructions